gcatanese/udacityCapstoneProject/README.md

 Redhshift cluster could add additional (more powerful) nodes while data engineers would leverage the Redshift features (distkey, sortkey) to maximise throughput of the sql joins and sorting.

-***If the pipelines were run on a daily basis by 7am.*** the configuration of the ETL DAB would be modified to run daily, together with the data files which would include a timestamp in the filename (in order to process the data relevant to the day)
+***If the pipelines were run on a daily basis by 7am*** the configuration of the ETL DAB would be modified to run daily, together with the data files which would include a timestamp in the filename (in order to process the data relevant to the day)

-***If the database needed to be accessed by 100+ people.*** the data warehouse would rely on Redshift scalability capabilities and possibly look at the Concurrency Scaling feature (outside the scope of this course).
+***If the database needed to be accessed by 100+ people*** the data warehouse would rely on Redshift scalability capabilities and possibly look at the Concurrency Scaling feature (outside the scope of this course).